Pehchaan 3D

 Pehchaan 3D is the first Punjabi 3D movie based on a true story.

-Synopsis
+Plot

 "Jagjot Sidhu, a young medicine graduate, has aspirations to soon become a doctor and make his family proud.
 After witnessing a murder, he comes forward to testify against a corrupt family.
 His life, appearance, relationships, career and identity are taken away for his own protection.
 Life takes him on a trip filled with anger, laughter, religion, love and betrayal all centered around the man he actually is.
 He must get back his life and somehow get home."

-The film had its Worldwide Premiere at sold-out shows at the South Asian Film Festival Canada 2012.
-The film was very well received.